Great Neck (village), New York

 Great Neck is a village in the town of North Hempstead in Nassau County, on the North Shore of Long Island, in New York, United States.
-The population was 9,989 at the 2010 census.
+The population was 11,145 at the time of the 2020 census.

-The term Great Neck is also commonly applied to the entire peninsula on the north shore and an area extending south to and including Lake Success.
-The larger Great Neck area comprises a residential community of some 40,000 people made up of nine villages as well as hamlets of North Hempstead, and to distinguish the Village of Great Neck from the other villages in the Greater Great Neck area, it is sometimes referred to as "the old village".
+The term Great Neck is also commonly applied to the entire, eponymous peninsula on the North Shore and an area extending south to and including Lake Success.
+The larger Great Neck area comprises a residential community of some 40,000 people made up of nine villages as well as multiple hamlets of North Hempstead – and, to distinguish the Village of Great Neck from the other villages in the Greater Great Neck area, it is sometimes referred to as "the Old Village".

 History

 The Village of Great Neck incorporated as a village in 1922.

 On August 9, 2022, Great Neck Village Hall was struck by lightning, which led to a fire breaking out and causing severe damage to parts of the building.
 Shortly afterwards, the Village announced its intentions to restore the structure, which was originally constructed in 1833.